-I have a close business relationship with various lenders in the Colorado Springs area, and they've helped me recognize some things that can make the loan application process a breeze.
+I have a close relationship with various mortgage lenders in the Colorado Springs area, and they've helped me learn some things that will make the loan application process uncomplicated.

-1 – Compile a list of questions about your loan program
+1 – Make a list of questions regarding your loan program

-At times, it can be a challenge to know the characteristics of both fixed and adjustable rate mortgages.
-I or one of my lenders will assist you in understanding the advantages and disadvantages of each.
+It can be a challenge to understand the characteristics of both fixed and adjustable rate mortgages.
+I or one of my lender contacts will be able to assist you with understanding the advantages and disadvantages of each.

-Locking in a rate denotes that the mortgage lender commits to the mortgage interest rates for the loan – ordinarily at the time the loan application is presented.
+Locking in an interest rate means that your mortgage lender commits to the interest rates for the loan – usually at the time the loan application is submitted.

-By floating the rate, you can lock the rate anytime between the day you apply for the loan and the issuing of closing documents.
-Those who choose to float presume interest rates will dip in the near future.
+By floating the rate, you can lock the rate at any time between the day of your loan application and closing.
+Buyers who prefer to float conclude that the interest rates will fall in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to decrease your rate
+3 – Decide if you want to pay additional points to decrease your interest rate

-Typically you can decide to pay additional points to lower the rate of your mortgage loan.
-Each point is 1 percent of the loan and is payable in cash at the time of closing.
+When you opt to pay additional points to lower the interest rate of your mortgage loan, you will do so by paying for them in cash at closing.
+Each point is 1 percent of the loan.

 To decide if buying points is right for you, click here to use our points calculator.

-Getting a loan requires lots of paperwork, so you should take some time to get all your documents together.
-Click here for a list of common loan documentation.
+Obtaining a mortgage loan requires a lot of paperwork, so you should spend some time getting all your documents together.
+Click here to get a list of normal loan documentation.